U.N. investigator urges U.S. to pursue Bush-era abuses

 He urged those five states to conduct "effective independent judicial or quasi-judicial inquiries" into the allegations.

-Any public officials who may have authorized or helped in setting up such facilities should be held accountable, he added.
+Any public officials who may have authorised or helped in setting up such facilities should be held accountable, he added.

 Italy is the only country to have brought any public official to justice for such crimes, according to Emmerson.